CristianBarragan/CoffeeBean/docs/02-Architecture/Principles.md

 ## The Five Core Principles

 Every other principle in this document is a refinement of these five.
-If a design decision can't be justified by at least one of them, it doesn't belong in Coffee Beanery.
+If a design decision can't be justified by at least one of them, it doesn't belong in Foundgine.

 **1. Business First**
 The domain is the source of truth.
 Infrastructure exists to serve it.